 Reservoir B is a 3 MG earth embankment reservoir lined with reinforced polypropylene and with a floating high-density polyethylene (HDPE) cover.
 The reservoir was constructed in 1985.
 The cover and liner were replaced in 2005.
 Floating cover reservoirs are subject to many issues related to the integrity of the cover (e.g., tears, contamination, failures of other systems) that all pose a threat of drinking water contamination.
 The cover is subject to vandalism by trespassers and wildlife; it gathers rainwater, and the sump pump installed to drain the rainwater constantly requires maintenance; maintenance must be regularly scheduled to remove accumulated debris; the accumulation of debris attracts vectors and leads to decay and detritus sitting on the cover of the reservoir.
-The cover is 20 years (as observed with the life span of the originally installed liner and cover).
+The cover is currently 13 years old and the maximum life expectancy of the polypropylene liner and the HDPE cover is 20 years (as observed with the life span of the originally installed liner and cover).